ioccc-src/winner/bugs.md

 reverse of other code (also wrt names).
 See the source file and the index.html (in the author's remarks) for more details.

-Fixing the (Mis)feature is likely to be a very difficult challenge especially without breaking something else which is far more likely (see below in tips from Cody).
+Fixing the (mis)feature is likely to be a very difficult challenge especially without breaking something else which is far more likely (see below in tips from Cody).
 You are welcome to try and fix it if you can!